romanzaikin/Owasp-TOP-10-Training-Panel/README.md

-#This repository contains the source code of the web panel I have used in my book series of books: Cyber and Penetration Testing – Web Penetration Testing.
+# This repository contains the source code of the web panel I have used in my book series of books: Cyber and Penetration Testing – Web Penetration Testing.

 Intro:
 ---------------

-Link to the book: <!-- WILL BE UPDATED ONCE PUBLISHED !-->
+Link to the book: [WILL BE UPDATED ONCE PUBLISHED]

 Screenshot:
 ![alt tag](https://raw.githubusercontent.com/romanzaikin/Owasp-TOP-10-Training-Panel/master/panel.PNG)